containers/nri-plugins/devel/_sources/docs/deployment/index.md.txt

 # Deployment

-The only supported installation method of the NRI plugins at the moment is through Helm.
+Currently supported installation methods of the NRI plugins are Helm and Operator.

 ```{toctree}
 ---